-Shooting in bad weather—like rainstorms and fog, mist or haze—can add more intrigue and mystery to your photos than your average sunny setting.
+Shooting in bad weather—like rainstorms and fog, mist, or haze—can add more intrigue and mystery to your photos than your average sunny setting.
 Here are some best practices and landscape photography accessories to keep your equipment safe:

 Waterproof Camera Backpack or Holster

 Accidents happen, and this small accessory can make a big difference in minimizing the damages.
 It will protect your camera lens in the event of a drop or bump.
-Lens hoods are also great for minimizing glare and flare
+Lens hoods are also great for minimizing glare and flare.

 Camera Cleaning Kit

 You never want to let a fingerprint ruin an otherwise pristine snowy shot.
 There’s no point getting all these great camera accessories if you can’t keep your camera in good enough condition to get your dream shots!
 Learn how to safely clean your camera, and check out some of the best camera cleaning kits available.
-This will get out any dust, dirt, sand, and smudges acquired during your adventures in landscape photography.
+This will get rid of any dust, dirt, sand, and smudges acquired during your adventures in landscape photography.

 Extra Battery and SD Memory Card

 You also want to protect yourself from running out of room on your camera!
-You may be travelling long distances to get that perfect photo, and the last thing you want is to run out of juice or memory while you’re out on a shoot.
+You may be traveling long distances to get that perfect photo, and the last thing you want is to run out of juice or memory while you’re out on a shoot.